-There’s a good amount of Walmart price tag myths going around, like that prices ending in “1” mean the item won’t get marked down again or clearance prices always end in “00.”
-Don’t believe it!
+We hear a good amount of Walmart price tag myths going around, like that prices ending in “1” means the item won’t get marked down again, or clearance prices always end in “00.”
+Don’t believe it.

 One of the few true myths is that you can see the most recent price date change on the price tag, but since there’s no set markdown schedule, it’s not going to do you much good.

-Next time you need to, ask your doctor to send your prescription to your local Walmart pharmacy, and ask to make sure you’re able to get a generic version.
-Double-check your prescription to see if it’s on Walmart’s $4 generic list before you go.
+Next time you need to, ask your doctor to send your prescription to your local Walmart pharmacy, and verify that you’re able to get a generic version.
+You can then check Walmart’s $4 generic list to see if your prescription is included.

-Walmart+ also gives you an average 65% savings on prescriptions, with some discounted enough to be free.
+Walmart+ also gives you an average 85% savings on prescriptions, with some medications discounted enough to be free.
 Walmart’s also announced their own ReliOn Novolog insulin, which saves customers 58% – 75% on their insulin needs.

-Plus, Walmart PetRx offers competitive prices for pet prescriptions, especially if you choose to AutoShip, since you’ll get 20% off your first order.
+Walmart PetRx offers competitive prices for pet prescriptions, especially if you choose to AutoShip, since you’ll get 30% off your first order.